Hiwassee College: Organization and administration

 Hiwassee College was listed by the University Senate of the United Methodist Church.
 The Senate is an elected body of professionals in higher education created by the General Conference to determine which schools, colleges, universities, and theological schools meet the criteria for listing as institutions affiliated with the United Methodist Church.

 Academics

 The college offered a variety of university-parallel and career/vocational programs leading to the Associate of Arts, Associate of Science, Associate of Applied Science, Bachelor of Arts, or Bachelor of Science degrees.

 Athletics

 The Hiwassee athletic teams were called the Tigers.
 The college was a member of the Division I ranks of the National Christian College Athletic Association (NCCAA) until after the 2018–19 academic year.
-The school competed as an Independent within in the Mideast Region.
+The school competed as an Independent in the Mideast Region.

 Hiwassee competed in 12 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, golf, shooting and soccer; while women's sports included basketball, cross country, cheerleading, soccer, softball and volleyball.

-Promience

-The Tigers had made national championship appearances in baseball, men's basketball, women's basketball, and competitive shooting.